Facts about the vax

 The vaccine does not protect you immediately.
 It takes up to 14 days after getting the second vaccine of Moderna and Pfizer for your body to build up full immunity.
 For the Johnson & Johnson vaccine, your body needs 28 days to build up full immunity.
 This is why it is important to still wear masks, stay physically distanced, and wash your hands until enough people are vaccinated.

-These changes to the virus are happening quickly and in many places.
-Because of this, scientists don’t know yet if current vaccines will provide you full protection against these variants.
+Other changes to the virus are happening quickly and in many places.
+These changes cause new variants to appear.
+Scientists continue to study and monitor if the current vaccines provide protection against these new variants.

-These variants are another good reason for you and others to get vaccinated as soon as possible.
-They will protect you now and may provide some protection against the variants.
-It is also why it is important to still wear masks, stay physically distanced, and wash your hands.
+The continuing emergence of new variants is another good reason for you and others to get vaccinated as soon as possible.
+The current vaccines will protect you from the original COVID strain and provide some protection against severe disease and death from the variants.
+It is also important to continue to wear masks, stay physically distanced, and wash your hands.

 Watch the video below and swipe through the graphics or click to view on Instagram.